 - New loans and credit lines

-IndentityIQ looked into non-credit-related areas and data points for signs of fraud, such as the dark web and criminal records.
+IndentityIQ looked into non-credit-related areas and data points for signs of fraud, such as the dark web and public records.

 - Dark web: It scoured the dark web, which is where criminals usually sell stolen personal data, for information related to us.
 It looked for signs of our Social Security number, name, address, etc. being leaked or sold.

 - Criminal records: It monitored national and international criminal records for arrests and convictions connected to our names and birthdays.
 This would help us clear our names if someone posing as us was arrested or convicted, which happens more than you might think.